Venafi/vault-pki-monitor-venafi/README.md

 Vault issued certificates are automatically forwarded to the [Venafi Platform](https://www.venafi.com/platform/trust-protection-platform) or the [Venafi Cloud for DevOps](https://www.venafi.com/platform/cloud/devops) service which enables risk assessment, incident response, and auditing that ensures compliance with enterprise security policy.
-The [secrets engine](https://www.vaultproject.io/docs/secrets/pki/index.html) component is the original HashiCorp Vault.
+The [secrets engine](https://www.vaultproject.io/docs/secrets/pki/index.html) component was sourced from the original HashiCorp Vault PKI secrets engine.

 ## Dependencies